Timonflogo/Economics-Project/README.md

 the seasonality after only a couple of observations.
-In the monthly forecasting of the kWh series with a forecasting horizon of 12, the ARIMAX model performed worse than its more complex variants SARIMA and SARIMAX.
+In the monthly forecasting of the kWh series with a forecasting horizon of 12, the ARIMAX model performed worse than its more complex variants SARIMA and SARIMAX. <br>
 In all cases the LSTM model was the most difficult and computationally expensive to train, with training times that took far more time than the less complex models, and performed worse in terms of RMSE on the test set predictions.
 However, this does not invalidate the application of the LSTM on these problems.
-Previous works have shown that correctly carried out hyperparameter tuning can significantly increase the performance of LSTM models on similar data.
+Previous works have shown that correctly carried out hyperparameter tuning can significantly increase the performance of LSTM models on similar data. <br>
 In general, forecasting a single residential electricity consumption series is rather difficult to achieve with low error, as most achieved forecasts on the test set were significantly over-underestimating the actual series..
-However in some cases, the seasonal pattern was able to be modeled by the ARIMAX, SARIMAX, and LSTM while in other cases such as the monthly forecasting in section 4.3 the general decreasing trend from winter months to summer months was detected.
+However in some cases, the seasonal pattern was able to be modeled by the ARIMAX, SARIMAX, and LSTM while in other cases such as the monthly forecasting in section 4.3 the general decreasing trend from winter months to summer months was detected. <br>
 This paper could be used by other researchers and individuals to gain insights into the performance related to multiple advanced time series methods on similar data and it is believed to spark further research interests